-A final visual inspection by \textit{Mentor}, shown in Figure~\ref{fig:dm_clu_eg}.(d), verifies that the current clustering result with three clusters is reasonable, ensuring that this step aligns with expert-level visual intuition.
-The first discovery iteration thus concludes with three clusters: \textit{Cluster 0}, \textit{Cluster 1}, and \textit{Cluster 2}.
-Among them, \textit{Cluster 2} contains only 37 structures, corresponding to less than 15\% of the total dataset.
-This cluster is therefore treated as an independent candidate channel (\textit{Candidate Channel 0}), while the remaining two clusters proceed to a second iteration of analysis.
-Afterward, the same PCA-then-clustering procedure is then recursively applied to all remaining subsets.
-As illustrated in Figure~S1, all clusters either become non-separable after three iterations or contain fewer than 15\% of the structures, ultimately yielding seven nonadiabatic decay channels (\textit{Candidate Channel 0} to \textit{6}).
+A final visual inspection by \textit{Mentor}, shown in Figure~\ref{fig:dm_clu_eg}.(d), verified that the current clustering result with three clusters was reasonable, ensuring that this step aligned with expert-level visual intuition.
+The first discovery iteration thus concluded with three clusters: \textit{Cluster 0}, \textit{Cluster 1}, and \textit{Cluster 2}.
+Among them, \textit{Cluster 2} contained only 37 structures, corresponding to less than 15\% of the total dataset.
+This cluster was therefore treated as an independent candidate channel (\textit{Candidate Channel 0}), while the remaining two clusters proceeded to a second iteration of analysis.
+Afterward, the same PCA-then-clustering procedure was then recursively applied to all remaining subsets.
+As illustrated in Figure~S1, all clusters either became non-separable after three iterations or contained fewer than 15\% of the structures, ultimately yielding seven nonadiabatic decay channels (\textit{Candidate Channel 0} to \textit{6}).

-As different data patterns appear in these iterative steps, distinct clustering algorithms are recommended based on their distributions: including agglomerative clustering (Iteration 1), DBSCAN (Iteration 2), and K-Means (Iteration 3), as in Figure~S1.
+As different data patterns appeared in these iterative steps, distinct clustering algorithms were recommended based on their distributions: including agglomerative clustering (Iteration 1), DBSCAN (Iteration 2), and K-Means (Iteration 3), as in Figure~S1.
 Additional results are provided in the SI.
 These observations demonstrate that VisU can effectively handle both algorithms like agglomerative clustering, which requires only a single hyperparameter and aligns closely with visual intuition, and more complex methods such as DBSCAN, where the two parameters (\texttt{eps} and \texttt{min\_samples}) are less directly interpretable from visual inspection.